Blood pressure control important for women

 Know where you stand

 When you add it up, there's good reason to take blood pressure seriously, starting with regular checkups.
-The AHA recommends having one at least every two years.
+The AHA recommends having one annually.

 If your blood pressure is elevated, you may be able to lower it with lifestyle changes, such as following a healthy diet, cutting back on salt, exercising and controlling your weight.